deng-ai-lab/autoCOPE/readme.md

 ## Usage

+### Interpreter Case (Recommend for users)

+* Users can get the designed transcript preprocessing protocols by running `auto_design.py` file.
+Post-processed transcripts can be further obtained by running `./utils/extract_scheme_top1.py` file.

+* We recommend you to conduct `auto_design.py` and `./utils/extract_scheme_top1.py` files in the python interpreter (like PyCharm) directly, and setup the parameters (Hdf5Path_ref, Hdf5Path_target, task, save_path, graph_path) following the ternimal case.
+Using interpreter can avoid potential unstable factors in the ternimal mode.

+### Ternimal Case

-* By running 'auto_design.py' file, users can get the designed transcript preprocessing protocols.
+* By running `auto_design.py` file, users can get the designed transcript preprocessing protocols.
 The input data for autoCOPE are two .h5 files containing transcript count matrix and biological evidence matrix respectively.
 The output is a .npy file containing the designed graph.

 ```terminal
 python auto_design.py --Hdf5Path_ref path_trans_count --Hdf5Path_target path_biological_evidence --task design_mode